ramakay/claude-organizer/commands/enhance.md

    - Add measurable criteria for success
    - Include examples where helpful

-### Step 2: Handle Based on Mode
+### Step 3: Handle Based on Mode

 **If in Normal Mode**: Execute the enhanced prompt directly

 **If in Plan Mode**:

+1. Generate the complete enhanced prompt first (don't pass the template!)
-1. Call exit_plan_mode with the enhanced prompt as the plan
+2. Call exit_plan_mode with the ACTUAL enhanced prompt content as the plan
-2. This will show the user the enhanced prompt and ask for confirmation
+3. This will show the user the enhanced prompt and ask for confirmation
-3. If approved, the enhanced prompt will be executed
+4. If approved, the enhanced prompt will be executed

+CRITICAL: The plan parameter must contain the generated enhanced prompt, not this instruction template!

 ## Enhanced Prompt Structure Template